 To understand why Francis Lee was called the final jigsaw piece you can read an in-depth of his career here:

-Hopefully an opportunity will come to say goodbye soon, but in the meantime here’s a profile of the man who became Manchester City’s greatest ever goalscorer.
+Here’s a profile of the man who became Manchester City’s greatest ever goalscorer.
 Back in 1997 I researched and wrote Manchester The Greatest City, an in-depth history of the Blues containing over half a million words.
 Sadly, the opportunity to update that and publish an epic history of the club is now unlikely due to changes in the publishing world, cost of production and more but if I did ever get the chance then a significant section would calmly, rationally and factually, explain the significance of Sergio to Manchester City’s development.

 So many major stars have appeared for, coached and managed the Blues over the last thirteen years or so that their story really deserves to be told in-depth but, as I’m denied that opportunity these days, we’ll have to make do with features appearing on this website.
 Hopefully, these words will do justice to Sergio and, over the coming years, his colleagues.